webscraperio/web-scraper-documentation/docs/Selectors/Element attribute selector.md

 ## Configuration options
  * selector - [CSS selector] [css-selector] for the element. * multiple type - The way multiple extracted images should be handled.
- * column count - the amount of columns returned when multiple type is set to `Multiple Records in Multiple Columns`
+ * column count - the number of columns returned when multiple type is set to `Multiple Records in Multiple Columns`
  * attribute name - the attribute that is going to be extracted.
 For example `title`, `data-id`.